ScanBalt Health Region (SBHR)

 - Summarize the idea in a short document, 1-3 pages.
 Please address the following: (1) Importance and context of your proposal; (2) Specific proposed activities; (3) How the idea relates to the vision, mission and values of the SBHR; (4) Potential partners; (5) Potential financing; (6) Your qualifications.

-- Attach your CV and include a list of your publications (if you are a researcher) and forward the documents to one of members of the SBHR Executive Committee indicated below.
+- Attach your CV and include a list of your publications (if you are a researcher) and forward the documents to the SBHR secretariat, see contact information below.

-It is an additional advantage to be a member of ScanBalt as you then get access to the ScanBalt BioRegion infra-structure handled by the not-for-profit association ScanBalt.
+It is an additional advantage to be a member of ScanBalt as you then get access to the ScanBalt BioRegion infra-structure handled by the not-for-profit association ScanBalt® fmba.